KacyUmana/cse15l-lab-reports/LabReport2.md

 __Changes in Values of Relevant Fields__

 In the specific request "localhost:4001/add-message?s=" with no message provided in the query parameter, the values of the relevant fields in the StringServer class do not change.
-Here's why:

-int num: The num field is used to keep track of the message number.
+For `int num` the num field is used to keep track of the message number.
 In this specific request, since no message is provided, there is no new message to add, and as a result, the num field remains unchanged.

-StringBuilder messageStringBuilder: This StringBuilder is used to store and construct the response message, and in this request, no new message is appended because the query parameter "s" is empty.
-As a result, the messageStringBuilder remains unchanged, and the response message would still be "Add message!" without any changes to the message list.
+Similarly, `StringBuilder messageStringBuilder` is used to store and construct the response message, and in this request, no new message is appended because the query parameter "s" is empty.
+Consequently, the `messageStringBuilder` remains unchanged, and the response message would be "Add message!" without any changes to the message list.

 ---
 ## Part 2: `ls`